MarcoWorms/dices-and-decks/dices-and-decks.md

     * Second Wind: Use once to regain 1d4 health when your hero dies.
 * A: Draw two more treasure cards and choose one to keep.

-Remember that when you draw a treasure card, you may choose to use the item immediately or save it for later, depending on your strategy and current situation in the game.
+Remember that when you draw a treasure card, you may choose to use it immediately or save it for later, depending on your strategy and current situation in the game.

-Dice Levels: 1d4 -> 1d6 -> 1d8 -> 1d10 -> 1d12 -> 1d20 -> 2d10 -> 2d12 -> 2d20
+Dice Levels: d4 -> d6 -> d8 -> d10 -> d12 -> 2d8 -> d20 -> 2d10 -> 2d12 -> 3d10 -> 2d20

 ## Final Boss and Winning the game